maurobusso/CS50-SQL-Final-Project/README.md

 # Final Project

 The final project for the cs50 introduction to databases with SQL was an opportunity to take my newfound skill with SQL and develop my very own database.
+I decided to make a medical database which stores patient and the most important information regarding their medical history.

 ## Specification
 It is composed of three files: